The most exciting year for ActiveCollab yet

 A brand new application needed new branding.
 We wanted to reflect these new values (simplicity, power, friendliness, and ease of use) in our branding, website, and social media.

 That’s why we have a smiling face with a check mark as our logo — the new ActiveCollab is friendly and designed to make your life more comfortable.
-New website is easy to navigate, clear, and has just enough text to get the point across without burdening you with marketing fluff or information dump.
+The new website is easy to navigate, clear, and has just enough text to get the point across without burdening you with marketing fluff or information dump.

 We started sharing interesting and useful content (in addition to ActiveCollab updates) via Buffer on our Facebook and Twitter profiles.
 Our support has also access to our social networks so if you have any questions, you can reach us there too.